 Your customers cannot succeed with your product without your help.
 You need to let them know that your product exists, how the product will help them, how to get it and how to use it for maximum benefit.
-This guide can be in the form of text, pictures, video or a combination of two or all of the above.
+This guide can be in the form of text, pictures, video, or a combination of two or all of the above.

 Why Content is Important for Startups?

-1).
-One of the main goals of content marketing is search engine optimization.
+1) One of the main goals of content marketing is search engine optimization.
 Content writing is always based on specific keywords, depending on what your target customers are searching for.
 Using the right keywords helps you to rank on the search engines so that your target audience can find you.

-3).
-Your content also needs to educate your visitors.
+3) Your content also needs to educate your visitors.
 Tell them who you are and why you do what you do.
 Give them valuable and reliable information.
 The more valuable your content is, the more credible you become.
-This will not only help build your brand, but also make you an authority in that niche.
+This will not only help build your brand but also make you an authority in that niche.

 How to Get Started

-Step number 1: create a blog
+Step #1: Create a blog

 To get started with the writing, a simple blog will do.
 WordPress is a good platform as it makes it easy for people without an IT background to create their own customized blogs.
-It also comes with Yoast, an easy to use SEO tool and social sharing buttons that make it easy for you to promote your content.
+It also comes with Yoast, an easy-to-use SEO tool, and social sharing buttons that make it easy for you to promote your content.

-Step number 2: Create content strategy and calendar
+Step #2: Create content strategy and calendar

 In order to publish frequently, you will need to create a content strategy and calendar.
 This will ensure that you always have interesting content to post on your blog.
 It will help you to create consistent content.